Colorado

 Aurora

-Population: ~395,000A diverse and rapidly growing city adjacent to Denver, known for its extensive public park systems, golf courses, and the massive Anschutz Medical Campus research facility.
+Population: ~395,000A diverse and rapidly growing city adjacent to Denver, known for its extensive public park systems and the massive Anschutz Medical Campus research facility.

 Fort Collins